-The Company pays a value added tax "VAT" to the Argentine government on all expenses in Argentina.
+The Company pays VAT to the Argentine government on all expenses in Argentina.
 This creates a VAT receivable owed by the government of Argentina.
-The Company's receivable at December 31, 2012 is 682,074 (2,248,028 - undiscounted) (2011 - 1,143,509 (2,265,205 - undiscounted).
-The Company believes this to be a collectable amount and it is backed in the strength and laws of the Argentine government.
-If for some reason the government did not pay, changed the laws, defaulted on the receivable or the Company never achieved any mineral production, the Company potentially could lose the full value of the receivable.
+The Company's receivable at December 31, 2013 is \$548,676 (\$1,526,260 - undiscounted) (December 31, 2012 - \$682,074 (\$2,248,028 - undiscounted)).
+The Company believes this to be a collectible amount and it is backed in the strength and laws of the Argentine government.
+If for some reason the government did not pay, changed the laws, defaulted on the receivable or the Company never achieved any mineral production, the Company could lose the full value of the receivable.